-Members selected for the Poland study tour will be required pay $2,000 to fund a share of the cost of the tour.
+Members selected for the Poland study tour will be required pay $1,500 (reduced from $2,000 due to continued favorable exchange rates between the U.S. and the Euro) to fund a share of the cost of the tour.
 The state organization will fund the rest of the tour costs and no county Farm Bureau finances will be used.

 Participants will need to have a valid passport through December 2017.

 Participants will be required to give a minimum of four post-trip presentations in local, county, district or state venues, such as county Farm Bureau annual meetings, community organizations or youth groups and/or through the public media.